ebardelli/website/content/posts/2025-01-10-geospatial-analysis-in-duckdb.md

 We will use the 2020 Census blocks in this analysis.

-These are available for download through the Census ftp server:
+These are available for download from the Census download site:

 ```bash {title="Download US Census blocks"}
 wget 'https://www2.census.gov/geo/tiger/TIGER2024/TABBLOCK20/tl_2024_06_tabblock20.zip'